 - If you have a short video, please share it with American Rivers so we can post on our YouTube channel, too, and help you spread the word.

-To use American Rivers’ logo, please contact the National River Cleanup campaign manager by email at [email protected] or by phone at (800) 347-7550.
+For permission to use American Rivers’ logo, please contact the National River Cleanup® manager by email at [email protected] or by phone at (800) 347-7550.